jsanz/carto_cli/README.md

   -h, --help            Show this message and exit.

 Commands:
-  list_all  Display all your dataset names version   Prints the version of this application
+  list     Display all your dataset names version  Prints the version of this application
 ```